If you are interested in a 200 amp TIG welder, you may have two welders on your list: the Eastwood TIG 200 AC/DC and the Lincoln Square Wave TIG 200.

 Lastly, and sometimes the deciding factor, as you may already know, even when you add the optional stick electrode holder to the Eastwood TIG 200 AC/DC welder, your wallet will like the Eastwood welder’s price.
 It is less expensive and the choice for the budget-conscious.

-Plus, you get a trigger switch on the torch with the Eastwood machine and it allows for adjustment of the pre and post gas flow.
-Lincoln Electric does not include either of these features in its offering.
+Plus, you get a trigger switch on the torch with the Eastwood machine, and it allows for adjustment of the pre and post-gas flow.
+Lincoln Electric does not include either of these features with its more expensive offering.